Skip to the content.

 Paul Downen University of Massachusetts Lowell, US

-João Paulo Fernandes University of Coimbra, PT
+João Paulo Fernandes New York University Abu Dhabi, AE

 Ben Greenman University of Utah, US